lienadochuko/lienadochuko/README.md

 ### Hi there 👋, I am **Daniel Erhisohwode**:man_technologist:
 </div>

-I am a Computer science Graduate of HILL-CITY UNIVERSITY BENIN(HCUB), a UI/UX Developer, Graphic Designer, Freelancer, A frontend Software Developer and training to be a Fullstack Software Engineer
+I am a Computer science Graduate of HILL-CITY UNIVERSITY BENIN(HCUB), a UI/UX Developer, Graphic Designer, Freelancer, and software Developer with a dynamic and robust method of achieving specified tasks.
 <p>
 -🌍  I'm based in Lagos, Nigeria <br/>
 -🌱 I’m currently learning to be a certified Software Engineer <br/>
--👯 I’m looking to collaborate on projects relating to Programming 💬 Feel free to ask me about Frontend development, Linux OS and Programming languages <br/>
+-👯 I’m looking to collaborate on projects relating to Programming 💬 Feel free to ask me about Frontend development, Linux OS, and Programming languages <br/>
 -📫feel free to reach me at: erhisowomedanielking@gmail.com<br/>
 - ⚡ Fun fact: I am an avid fantasy reader.
 </p>